hypatia-of-sva/cgl/README.md

 - On the one hand, the technical reason of compatibility, portability and, even when only wanting to write for desktop, performance (in comparison to using a compatibility context).
 - On the other hand the aesthetical reason of reduced complexity.
-Even if you really don't need broad compatibility, and using Vulkan would be just as good, vou can't beat old OpenGL in its simplicity with the newer APIs.
+Even if you really don't need broad compatibility, and using Vulkan would be just as good, you can't beat old OpenGL in its simplicity with the newer APIs.
 There are just a lot more moving pieces in Vulkan: Command Buffers, Descriptor Sets, Pipelines, Device Handles etc. etc. Common OpenGL really only has shaders/programs, with uniforms and vertex attributes, and buffers and textures to bind to them, plus a few fixed functions for blend and stencil operations and things like `glCullFace`.
 Being under 150 functions, it's easier to learn and master, and gives a lot more space for the actual decision making.
 Simplicity breeds creativity, and for a creative endeavour such as computer graphics I think